smearle/gym-city/README.md

 Generally, agents quickly discover the power-plant + residential zone pairing that creates initial populations, then spend very long at a local minima consisting of a gameboard tiled by residential zones, surrounding a single power plant.
 On more successful runs, the agent will make the leap toward a smattering of lone road tiles place next to zones, at least one per zone to maximize population density.

-I'm interested in emergent transport networks, though it does not seem that the simulation is complex enough for population-optimizing builds to require large-scale transport networks.
+I'm interested in emergent transport networks, though I'm not sure the simulation is complex enough for population-optimizing builds to require large-scale transport networks.

 We can, however, reward traffic density just enough for continuous/traffic-producing roads to be drawn between zones, but not so much that they billow out into swaths of traffic-exploiting asphalt badlands.